EthanNorton/Food-For-Thought/README.md

 # Research-Projects

-These are random (non-publicized) thoughts that I have put together.
+These are random (non-published) thoughts that I have put together.
 Probably all of them will be enjoyable yet an obsessive thought spiral I encounter.

 I hope you enjoy my food for thought!